 Types of Cuttings

 Some trees take better to the process of growing roots from cuttings than others.
-Hardwood cuttings should be done in the early spring.
-Hardwoods include spruce and pine trees.
-Softwood cuttings, also best when cut during the new growth of spring, can use a little rooting hormone on its rough stem where it's been cut to get it to grow.
+Hardwood cuttings can be taken in later winter to early spring.
+Hardwoods include spruce (Picea spp.) and pine (Pinus spp.) trees.
+Softwood cuttings are best when cut during the new growth of spring to early summer, can use a little rooting hormone on the cut part of the stem to get it to grow.
 It can also handle moist soil to get it to root.
-Softwood includes oleanders and other large shrubs.
+Softwood includes oleanders (Nerium oleander, USDA zones 7-10) and other large shrubs.

 Growing a Tree from a Branch